giiks131/giiks131/README.md

-# Hi there, I'm Aleksandr Shapovalov 👋
+# Hi there, I'm Alex 👋

 I'm an iOS Developer from Naples, Italy.